Intravenous Pyelogram (IVP)

 IVP is commonly done to identify diseases of the urinary tract, such as kidney stones, tumors, or infection.
-See a picture of an IVP showing a kidney stone.
 It is also used to look for problems with the structure of the urinary tract that were present from birth (congenital).

 An ultrasound or a computed tomography (CT) scan may be combined with an IVP if more details about the urinary tract are needed.
 A computed tomography intravenous pyelogram (CT/IVP) is usually done to look for the cause of blood in the urine.